vlasky/meteor-blaze-i18n/README.md

-Notes for updating to Meteor 0.9.0
+Notes for Meteor 3.0 compatibility
 ----------------------------------

-This package is now called `anti:i18n`.
+This package is a fork of `anti:i18n` created as `vlasky:blaze-i18n` to support Meteor 3.0.

 # Internationalization for Meteor

 A simple (The simplest possible?
-Perhaps) i18n package for Meteor.
+Perhaps) i18n package for Meteor apps utilizing Blaze as the view layer.

 # API